DOML-Lang/DOML/doml_formal_spec.md

   - `true` and `false`
   - Can't have any objects with names that match `true` or `false`.
 - Objects
-  - Represents any creation object for DOML and for ODOML refers to a register ID.
+  - Represents any creation object for *DOML* and for *IR* refers to a register ID.

 ### DOML Specifics
 #### Creation Assignments
-Creation assignments are one of the two assignments you can perform using DOML.
+Creation assignments are one of the two assignments you can perform using *DOML*.
 They **must** be supported by the parser.
 The syntax is as follows;
 ```C
 @ MyColor = System.Color
 ```
 The `@` signifies that it is a creation assignment (you are creating a new variable), the identifier `MyColor` can be used below that line to refer to the object created, `System.Color` is the function to call which is expected to push an object onto the stack.

-Every creation assignment should form the following IR output;
+Every creation assignment should form the following *IR* output;
 ```assembly
 new Library.Object ; i.e. System.Color
 regobj index       ; This is the index to place it in the registers should start at 0 and for every object increase by one
 ```

 #### Set Assignments
-Set assignments are the other assignment you can perform using DOML.
+Set assignments are the other assignment you can perform using *DOML*.
 They **must** be supported by the parser.
 The syntax is as follows;
 ```C
 ; MyColor.Color(HexAndName) = 0xFF4080, "Name"